The shit blog of Paul Chris Jones

 Hysterical fire alarm: The building had a loud, hysterical fire alarm.
 The alarm would go off if you so much as thought about burning toast, let alone actually burned toast.
 The only way to turn off the fire alarm was to hold a button right next to the alarm while your eardrums got shot to bits and you suffered permanent hearing loss.

 It is impossible to exaggerate how loud this fire alarm was.
-It was as loud as a jumbo jet taking off; as loud as one of Ricky Tomlinson's farts.
-I never measured the number of decibels this alarm produced exactly but it's safe to say they were in the millions.
+It was as loud as a jumbo jet taking off.
+I never measured the exact number of decibels but I'm sure they were in the millions.
 Standing next to the alarm while it was going off actually caused my ears physical pain.
 Why did the fire alarm have to be so goddamn loud??
 I mean, I understand the importance of getting everyone outside in the event of a fire, but does the alarm have to destroy my eardrums in the process??
 This is a serious question.
 Like many people, I have never been in a fire but I do suffer from tinnitus, tinnitus that's made worse by loud fire alarms.
 My guess is that people think the louder the alarm, the better, just in case there's a partially deaf person in the building.
-Well there is a partially deaf person in the building: me, after having suffered hearing loss due to the fire alarm.
+Well, there is a partially deaf person in the building: me, after having suffered hearing loss due to the fire alarm.

 During each of these parties, I would lie in bed, unable to sleep, and imagine shooting the revellers above me with an arsenal of weapons.
 Each imaginary weapon was satisfying in its own way.
 The sniper rifle was good for blasting their stupid heads off, one by fucking one.
 The pistol was good for pretending to be James Bond and methodically shooting each person in their heart, head or limbs, while they ran around screaming, wondering where the shots were coming from.
 But the best weapon, which I used at 4 am when I thought I couldn't take anymore, was the rocket launcher, which I imagined firing straight up into the ceiling, destroying their entire apartment and killing everyone inside.